by275/plex_autoscan/README.md

 1. You will now need to add in your Google Drive paths into `SERVER_PATH_MAPPINGS`.
 This will tell Plex Autoscan to map Google Drive paths to their local counter part.

+    _Note 1: The Google Drive path does not start with a forward slash (`/`).
+Paths in My Drive will start with just `My Drive/`. and paths in a Shared drive will start with `shared_drive_name/`._

+    _Note 2: Foreign users of Google Drive might not see `My Drive` listed on their Google Drive.
+They can try using the `My Drive/...` path or see what the log shows and match it up to that.
+One example is `Mon\u00A0Drive/` for French users._

    i.
 Native install

    - Format: